 With its highly competitive price tag, the MSI GL63 8RC is one of the cheapest gaming laptops we could find with a GTX 1050 discrete graphics card.
-It’s priced just a little bit higher than Acer’s Aspire E 15, but the GF63 offers up to 67% higher gaming performance and exponentially higher performance when compared to laptops with integrated graphics.
+It’s priced just a little bit higher than Acer’s Aspire E 15, but the GF63 offers up to 67 percent higher gaming performance and exponentially higher performance when compared to laptops with integrated graphics.
 If you’re working with a tight budget, the GL63 offers everything you’d need in a laptop without putting a huge dent in your wallet.

 Productivity powerhouse with longer battery life

 CPU: Intel Core i7-8750H | GPU: Nvidia GeForce GTX 1070 Max-Q | RAM: 16GB DDR4-2666MHz | Screen: 15.6-inch FHD (1,920 x 1,080) IPS 144Hz | Storage: 512GB SSD | Battery: 94 Whr | Dimensions: 9.8 x 14.0 x 0.74 inches | Weight: 4.49 lbs